Rosencrantz & Guildenstern Are Dead (film): Cast

-Reception
+Reception and legacy

 Critical reaction for the film tended towards the positive, with an overall rating of 61% on the review aggregator website Rotten Tomatoes, based on 31 reviews.
 The website's consensus reads, "Rosencrantz and Guildenstern Are Dead struggles in its journey from stage to screen, but a well-chosen trio of veteran talents keep things consistently watchable."
 A common criticism in negative reviews was that the material is more suited to the stage than to the screen; examples include Vincent Canby's review, in which he says, "[Stoppard] delights in sounds and meanings, in puns, in flights of words that soar and swoop as if in visual display.
 On the stage, this sort of thing can be great fun ...
 In the more realistic medium of film, so many words can numb the eardrums and weigh upon the eyelids like old coins.
 This is the effect of 'Rosencrantz and Guildenstern Are Dead'."
 Similarly, Roger Ebert states that "the problem is that this material was never meant to be a film, and can hardly work as a film."

+Accolades

 The film won the Golden Lion at the Venice Film Festival as well as the Fantasporto Directors' Week Award.
 For his work in the film, Oldman was nominated for the 1991 Independent Spirit Award for Best Male Lead.